Fysac/lhf/README.md

 `scan.py <threads=100>`

-In true Unix fashion, lhf operates entirely on standard input and output.
+In true Unix fashion, lhf operates entirely on standard streams.
 This means you can chain commands together like so:

-    # Find 500 Pis, scan them all, and write the vulnerable host:port combos to a file.

     python find.py 500 | python scan.py > owned_pies.txt

+This command will find at most 500 Raspberry Pis, scan them all, and write the vulnerable host:port combos to a file.